 The Keain Medal is awarded to a non-fiction publication on South Australian history that is deemed by the Council to be the most significant in the previous calendar year.
-Nominations for the 2023 medal are due at the end of March 2024.
-The current nomination form can be downloaded here.
+Nominations for the 2025 medal are due at the end of March 2026.
+The current nomination form can be found here:

 Three-Ring Circus: The dramatic, mysterious and tragic life of Mabel Worley, A Destitute Asylum girl, by Corinne Ball